 Anchorage’s Spenard neighborhood always been different: defined by the only meandering road in a grid of cardinal direction streets, home to a dancehall in the woods during Prohibition, and a town unto itself until Anchorage swallowed it up in the 1970s.
 Spenard’s distinct character continues to evolve, with recent literary, community and culinary developments.

 Writer’s Block Bookstore opened, creating a hub for Alaska’s literary community, with sales, author talks and workshops.
 The neighborhood celebrated another literary milestone, the second edition of the Spenardian, its resident, hyper-local magazine.
-The Church of Love turned a disused 1950s-era church into a space for artists, concerts, community gatherings, and classes on permaculture, sewing and more.
+The Nave turned a disused 1950s-era church into a space for artists, concerts, community gatherings, and classes on permaculture, sewing and more.
 The owners of longtime Spenard favorite Bear Tooth Theatrepub (and it’s more famous sister, Moose’s Tooth Pizzeria) recently announced plans to develop a food hall nearby in the coming years.